 The interesting thing about the whole experience was that it was happening at, and in conjunction, with the Puerto Vallarta International Convention Center.

 When I saw that my press tour would be headed to an animal sanctuary in Puerto Vallarta, Mexico, I wasn’t super excited.
-But then I saw that we would be visiting the Puerto Vallarta International Convention Center, which was in the animal sanctuary, I assumed this was a misprint.
+But then I saw that we would be visiting the Puerto Vallarta International Convention Center, which was in the animal sanctuary.
+I assumed this was a misprint.
 This is a facility that has held a basketball tournament, concerts, and trade shows with thousands of attendees.
 How could it be in a national park?
 And the national park features the following.

-“It consists of a surface area to be protected of 168-96-50 hectares, out of which nearly 135 hectares are comprised of mangrove and marsh vegetation, and the rest are comprised of two remnants of tropical semi-deciduous forest surrounded by sequences of elements of water and underwater vegetation, a thorn forest and secondary vegetation.
+“It consists of a surface area to be protected of 168-96-50 hectares, out of which nearly 135 hectares are comprised of mangrove and marsh vegetation, and the rest are comprised of two remnants of tropical semi-deciduous forest surrounded by sequences of elements of water and underwater vegetation, a thorn forest, and secondary vegetation.

 Its connection to the ocean is permanent through a channel that is nearly 20 meters wide, 3 meters deep, and 2 kilometers long that leads to the port’s bay.
 Its landscape and habitat characteristics are favorable to the migratory birds and the development of the biological cycle of the mammals and reptiles, such as the river crocodile.” – Sitio Oficial del Estero del Salado

 When we arrived, I got it.
-The convention center is a fully modern, US$43 million dollar “green” building.
+The convention center is a thoroughly modern, US$43 million “green” building.
 Opened in 2009, this place has nine “halls” that can accommodate thousands of visitors.
 All the newest green building practices were used.
 Still, though, I was a bit skeptical.
 After all, NOT constructing a huge building is more green than even the greenest building.
 But after wandering around and hearing the pitch, I was sold on the rather unconventional arrangement.

-The park and the center get thousands of visitors a year, many come for the events and stay for the beautiful beaches, scenery bird watching, and hiking.
+The park and the center get thousands of visitors a year.
+Many come for the events and stay for the beautiful beaches, scenery bird watching, and hiking.
 It’s a great way to get people to see the benefits of government projects that combine the best of the usually contradictory concepts of capitalism, government investment, and environmental stewardship.
 Just ask delegates from the World Economic Forum.